 With all the personal technology currently available, it can be difficult for businesses to decipher which represent an opportunity for end customers and which are too immature to warrant any attention.
-But when used correctly, these technologies can have big business impact.
-For example, Mastercard recently revealed card with fingerprint authentication embedded in an actual card, eliminating the need for a separate fingerprint scanner.
-Other banks are looking to use finger vein technologies for large transactions.
+But these technologies can have big business impact.

 “There is a lot of innovation happening in the personal technology space, and many companies have a variety of digital initiatives linked with personal performance and behavior.
-This will enable personal technologies to play an immense role in driving and supporting digital business,” says Annette Jump, research director.
+This will enable personal technologies to play an immense role in driving and supporting digital business,” says Annette Jump, Senior Director Analyst, Gartner.
 “These personal technologies should be used to support the end customer’s digital-business-outcome-driven use cases.”

 Gartner selected 10 technologies that technology leaders should begin to incorporate into their roadmaps and strategies.